jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/implementation_plan.md

 * **2025-10-23 — Stability diagnostics instrumentation kickoff:** Sequenced the gradient-noise and calibration-drift callback prototypes, mapped CLI toggles for opt-in diagnostics runs, and scheduled telemetry schema reviews so reporting milestones can ingest the new metrics without refactors.
 * **2025-10-25 — Sprint 3 checkpoint:** Sequenced the outstanding optimisation backlog around (a) deepening calibration-aware output heads, (b) wiring diagnostics artefacts into the reporting stack, and (c) preparing PPO warm-start experiments so the next iteration can move beyond planning.
 Captured dependency ordering across Phases 2–3 to reduce re-triage when implementation begins.
 * **2025-10-24 — Diagnostics callback landing:** Shipped the production `TrainingDiagnosticsCallback` with gradient-noise ratio estimates, calibration drift summaries, CLI/YAML toggles, and regression coverage so stability telemetry is now part of every supervised run.
+* **2025-10-26 — Sprint 3 close-out & Sprint 4 kickoff prep:** Compiled telemetry from the new diagnostics callback, prioritised calibration-head research, and mapped the execution simulator + PPO warm-start contracts needed for the next optimisation slice.
+Sequenced doc/reporting updates with simulator milestones so Phase 3 remains unblocked once implementation starts.

 ## Phase 1 — Data & Feature Depth (Weeks 1-2)